Travis Boak

-Travis Boak (born 1 August 1988) is a professional Australian rules footballer playing for the Port Adelaide Football Club in the Australian Football League (AFL).
-Boak captained the club from 2013 to 2018, and is the club's AFL games record holder with 327 games.
-He is also a three-time All-Australian, dual John Cahill Medallist and three-time Showdown Medallist.
+Travis Alexander Boak (born 1 August 1988) is a former professional Australian rules footballer who played for the Port Adelaide Football Club in the Australian Football League (AFL).
+Boak captained the club from 2013 to 2018, and is a three-time All-Australian, dual John Cahill Medallist and three-time Showdown Medallist.
+He is also the club's games record holder with 387 games.